yuehanjohn/techtribes/docs/organizing.md

 ## 2. Co-organizers

 You should aim to have 2-3 co-organizers.
-This will help you share the workload and ensure that you can always attend the meetup.
+This will help you share the workload and ensure that at least some of you can always attend the meetup.

 ## 2. Audience